 Suggested reading: If you want to find out more about internet trackers, check out our blog - What is tracking and how can I browse safely?

 Trackers use identifier tools to link information about you from different sites.
 This data is used to build up a user profile, based on your browsing history.

 Tracker profiling places users in groups and sells data to third parties so they can target certain users online.

 We define a tracker as a third-party domain which is:

 > 10) different websites with a significant combined traffic

-Many of these use-cases do not require tracking, but may do so by accident because the implementation is easier, or on purpose because the data generated can be used to increase revenue.
+Many of these use cases do not require tracking.
+However, they may track your behavior by accident because the implementation is easier, or on purpose because the data generated can be used to increase revenue.

-Furthermore, in the majority of cases, trackers are invisible on the pages they appear.
-There is little or no transparency about who is logging activity on a site, hence the need for tools such as Ghostery to call them out.
+In the majority of cases, trackers are invisible on the pages they appear.
+This means there is little or no transparency about who is logging activity on a site, hence the need for privacy tools such as Ghostery to call them out.